Meatless burgers vs. beef: How Beyond Meat’s environmental impact stacks up

 The team discovered that the Beyond Burger generates 90% less greenhouse gas emissions, requires 46% less energy, and has 99% less impact on water scarcity and 93% less impact on land use than a quarter pound of U.S. beef.
 That means a 41-square-foot plot of land can produce just one beef burger for every 15 Beyond Burgers.

-A spokesman for the brand explained that, by this assessment, Americans switching from beef to plant-based patties would be the equivalent of taking 35 million cars off the road–or saving enough electricity to power 6.8 million homes.
+A spokesman for the brand explained that, by this assessment, Americans switching from beef to plant-based patties would be the equivalent of taking 12 million cars off the road for an entire year–or saving enough electricity to power 2.3 million homes.

 “From the start, Beyond Meat has been steadfast in our perspective that meat doesn’t have to come from a chicken, cow, or pig,” said Beyond Meat’s founder and CEO, Ethan Brown, in a press statement.
 “We believe that we can build delicious, satiating meat directly from plants.
 Though the sustainability of building meat from plants makes intuitive sense, we commissioned the University of Michigan study to generate peer-reviewed data and analysis regarding the positive impact consumers can have on climate and natural resources by shifting from beef to Beyond Burgers.”